henrystanley/Quark/Doc/intro.md

 Quotes serve two purposes:

   1. As a general purpose data structure, much like lists in LISP
-  2. They allow us to compose functions, without applying them
+  2. As a means to compose functions, without applying them

 In regards to point two, allow me to introduce the `call` function.